Sound of the Sky: Anime

 Sound of the Sky is the debut project of Anime no Chikara, a joint project of TV Tokyo's anime department and Aniplex aiming to assemble creators to develop original anime television series.
 The anime aired in Japan on TV Tokyo between January 5 and March 22, 2010, and it was also simulcast on Crunchyroll.
 The anime is produced by Aniplex, with animation produced handled by A-1 Pictures, and directed by Mamoru Kanbe.
 The screenplay is written by Hiroyuki Yoshino who based the story on Paradores' original concept.
 Character design is provided by Toshifumi Akai who based the designs on Mel Kishida's original concept.
 Music direction is led by Michiru Ōshima.
 The first BD/DVD compilation volume containing the first two episodes was released in Japan on March 24, 2010, distributed by Aniplex.
 Two original video animation episodes were released on the fourth and seventh BD/DVD volumes that were released in Japan on June 23 and September 22, 2010, respectively.
 At Anime Expo 2010, anime distributor Nozomi Entertainment had announced that they have licensed the series.
 They released the series in a series box set on July 5, 2011.
 At AmeCon 2010, European anime distributor Beez Entertainment announced that they have the distribution rights to the series.

 Two pieces of theme music are used for the series: one opening theme and one ending theme.
-The opening theme is "Hikari no Senritsu" (光の旋律) by Kalafina and the single was released on January 20, 2010 by Sony Music.
-The ending theme is "Girls, Be Ambitious." by Haruka Tomatsu and the single was released on January 27, 2010 by Music Ray'n.
-The anime's original soundtrack was released on March 24, 2010 by Aniplex.
+The opening theme is "Hikari no Senritsu" (光の旋律) by Kalafina and the single was released on January 20, 2010, by Sony Music Japan.
+The ending theme is "Girls, Be Ambitious." by Haruka Tomatsu and the single was released on January 27, 2010, by Music Ray'n.
+The anime's original soundtrack was released on March 24, 2010, by Aniplex.